Installation

 Userspace RDMA : Unsupported

---Mellanox PeerDirect : Enabled
+--Mellanox PeerDirect : Disabled

 --rdma library : Not Loaded (libcufile_rdma.so)